kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/rnn_maths.md

 The exact maths of Recurrent Neural Networks (RNNs), especially their gradients of error with respect to the network parameters via the BPTT formulas, are extremely too involved to analyze.
 In addition, RNNs in their vanilla form suffer from the notorious vanishing/exploding gradients problems.
-Let's explore the details!
+Luckily, RNN variants (e.g. LSTMs, GRUs) come to rescue.
+In this post, let's explore the mathematical details of them!

+## Basic RNN Formulas

-## Basic Formulas of LSTM
+## Basic LSTM Formulas
-The basic forward propagation formulas of LSTM are given by
+The basic LSTM forward propagation formulas of are given by

 $$
 \begin{array}{l}